joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/enrich_amplitude_sale_visit_intent/enrich_amplitude_sale_visit_intent.md

 Enrich sale visit intent context events in Amplitude and load into Data Lake.
 This DAG enriches data coming from Amplitude events that have a Sale context and a visit intent type.
-Also, we are filtering just events after the first January of 2020.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>